 Shades and shaping variations for SwiftyBeaver logo design

 Color combinations for Passfold logo

 The outcome of this stage is the finalized version of a logo visual presentation.

 Designers believing that preparation of final high-resolution graphic assets for a logo is the finish of the journey for them make a big mistake.
 As well as for any design task, post-design testing of the created result is the must-do.
 For the logo, it is a vital condition of efficiency and success.
 It should be tested on different surfaces and devices, in the wide diversity of settings and environments, sizes and resolutions, alone and surrounded by other logos.
 If such an option is available, it should be tested by people directly representing core target audience.
 The results of the testing should be thoroughly analyzed and sometimes they can significantly influence the final logo alterations.

 Visual perception and mental associations are deep and vital human element making a great impact on any design element effectiveness and attractiveness.
-There are loads of factors, some of them so slight and deep that it’s impossible for designer to predict them.
+There are loads of factors, some of them so slight and deep that it’s impossible for a designer to predict them.
 Among those factors we could mention: